loved hosting this workshop to people from all over the world

-#IamRemarkable Week is a digital experience running 12-19 November 2020 - featuring virtual talks, online workshops and confidence boosting challenges.
-Dedicate this week to drive diversity benefits and allyship within your company or community.
+#IamRemarkable Week is a digital experience that took place 12-19 November 2020 - featuring virtual talks, online workshops and confidence boosting challenges.

 “Being aware of our own unique accomplishments, and learning about those of others, helps us unleash the power of diversity together as a community.”